bor0/gidti/manuscript/chapter6.md

 With this syntax, we're telling Idris that the reflexivity of `False = True` is impossible, and thus the proof is complete.

-X> ### Exercise 4
+X> ### Exercise 7
 X>
 X> Check the documentation of `Void`, and try to implement `Void'` yourself.
 Rewrite the proof above to use `Void'` instead of `Void`.

+X> ### Exercise 8
+X>
+X> Prove that `1 = 2` is a contradiction.
+X>
+X> Hint: The type is `1 = 2 -> Void`

 ## 6.2.
 Natural numbers

-As we have seen, natural numbers are very powerful.
+As we've seen, natural numbers are very powerful.
 In this section we will do proofs related to them, and also do a bit of induction.
+Recall that a natural number is defined either as zero, or as successor to natural number.
+So, `0, S 0, S (S 0), ...` are the first natural numbers.
 We will start with the following definitions for natural numbers:

 ```
 data MyNat = Zero | Succ MyNat